wangcn0201/AutoMC/README.md

 ## 1. Pretrain

-To get pretrained model of VGG-13, VGG-16, VGG-19, ResNet-20, ResNet-56, ResNet-164 on CIFAR-10 and CIFAR-100 (setting pretrained epoch as 200):
+To get pretrained model of VGG-13, VGG-16, VGG-19, ResNet-20, ResNet-56, ResNet-164 on CIFAR-10 and CIFAR-100, setting pretrained epoch as 200:

 ```bash
 cd ./CAlgs